commonbaseapp/commonbase-js/README.md

   prompt: "Hello",
 });

-console.log(completion.bestResult);
+console.log(completion.bestChoice.text);
 ```

-To stream a completion as it is generated, use `streamCompletion`.
+To stream a completion as it is generated, use `streamChatCompletion`.

 For more examples, see
 [/examples](https://github.com/commonbaseapp/commonbase-js/tree/main/examples).